On the MacWilliams Identity for Classical and Quantum Convolutional Codes: Convolutional Codes and the MacWilliams Identity

-The MacWilliams identity for EA-QCCs is a straightforward application of Theorem \ref{thm:MacWilliamsIdentity_WAM}, and the proof is omitted. \bt Suppose the WAM of an $(\!(n,k,c,m)\!)$ EA-QCC $\cC$ is $\Lambda_{\cC_{(j)}}(x,y)$.
+where the symplectic inner product (\ref{eq:Pauli inner product}) is used.
+Then the MacWilliams identity for EA-QCCs is as follows. \bt Suppose the WAM of an $(\!(n,k,c,m)\!)$ EA-QCC $\cC$ is $\Lambda_{\cC_{(j)}}(y)$.
 Then the WAM of its dual $\cC^{\perp}$ is